Effective maintenance for a clean and clear swimming pool

 Monitor Salt Levels

-Regularly check the salt levels in your pool to ensure they remain within the recommended range.
-Adjustments may be necessary to maintain optimal generator performance.
+• Regularly check the salt levels in your pool to ensure they are within the recommended range.
+Adjustments may be necessary to maintain the generator's optimal performance.

 Inspect and Clean the Salt Cell

-The salt cell is a crucial part of the generator.
-Inspect and clean the cell regularly to remove any deposits that could affect its efficiency.
+• The salt cell is a crucial component of the generator.
+Inspect and clean the cell regularly to remove any deposits that may affect its efficiency.

 Balance Other Pool Chemistry